ucla/dcp-wordpress-theme/README.md

 *Build Commands (Run these commands while in theme folder on terminal or command prompt.)*

-Test to see that gulp is installed and working.
+Run `gulp` from the themes root folder to see that gulp is installed and working.
 ```
 gulp
 ```

-Run gulp watch when you are performing js or scss updates in the ./assets folder.
+Run `gulp watch` when you are performing js or scss updates in the ./assets folder.
 This command automatically compiles the styles and javascript while you edit them.
 Watch also runs the style and javascript linters.
 These linters will report errors and the line they are on in your terminal or command prompt when made.
 Errors will prevent your code from compiling and your page from updating.
 Errors found in gulp watch will prevent a gulp production run.
 This will prevent automatic site updates in certain hosting environments.
 We use these tools in addition to version control to ensure quality websites and deployments with no downtime.
 Pull requests with watch errors will immediately be rejected.
 ```
 gulp watch
 ```